cockroachdb/docs/cockroachcloud/provision-a-cluster-with-terraform.md

 <section class="filter-content" markdown="1" data-scope="serverless">

-In this tutorial, you will create a {{ site.data.products.serverless }} cluster with a spend limit of $0.
+In this tutorial, you will create a {{ site.data.products.serverless }} cluster with a resource limit of $0.

 1. In a terminal create a new directory and use `wget` to download the {{ site.data.products.serverless }} `main.tf` example file: